Have you noticed something in the air has

 for the spotlight.

-attract”?
-This rings true for cheese pairings as well.
+This is where the oft-repeated principle of opposites attract comes into play.
+This rings true for cheese pairings as much as it does for anything else.
 Salty and sweet are

-especially popular choices.
+especially popular flavor pairings that can really play off of each other well.
 For instance, the creamy, salty, and earthy notes

 cheese pair exceptionally